Gems Around Battery Park

 With the day slowly coming to a close, there’s no better place to catch a view of the sunset than Battery Gardens.
 This is an excellent dinner locale, featuring some of the most exceptional ribeye steaks in lower Manhattan while overlooking the New York Harbor and Lady Liberty herself.
 With the green trees behind you, a glass of red wine in your hand, and nothing but rays of color reflecting off the water in your view, this is the definition of tranquility.

-Standing 770 feet tall, this fully glass-clad marvel comes complete with a slew of features and amenities that redefine luxury apartments in the city.
+Standing 770 feet tall, this fully glass-clad marvel comes complete with a slew of features and amenities.
 An underground walkway provides easy access to numerous public transportation and retail options, while the rooftop terrace offers breathtaking views of the city.

 Each of the 483 rental units features lofty ceilings, high-end appliances, and finished oak floors with ceramic tile bathrooms.
 Every aspect of your home has been thoughtfully crafted to elevate its appearance while providing a cozy reprieve in the midst of the city.

-Amenities are provided for a variety of New York lifestyles.
-The business center offers meeting rooms for the entrepreneur and CEO, a café lounge provides the boost you need to start the day, and the gaming room allows you to let loose after a long day of work without ever having to leave the comfort of your home.
+The business center offers meeting rooms for the entrepreneur and CEO, a café lounge provides the boost you need to start the day, and the gaming room is always ready for billiards.
 Guests can easily be entertained in the commons room, while children can play until their heart is content in the playroom.

 Stay in shape with the fitness center, complete with separate spaces for a wide variety of activities ranging from boxing to yoga.
 Kick your feet up in the indoor lounge, or simply enjoy the view from your floor to ceiling window.
-Need a change of scenery from the concrete jungle of Manhattan?
+Need a change of scenery?
 Step out onto the 3rd-floor balcony to sit amongst green plants while enjoying that morning espresso.